Single Transition Layer in Mass-Conserving Reaction-Diffusion Systems with Bistable Nonlinearity: Existence of single transition layer solutions

 respectively.
 Though the problem \eqref{b3} is quite similar to the one that was discussed in \cite{I}, there are two differences between them.
 First, the nonlinear term $f$ in \eqref{b3} does not depend on $x$ explicitly, and second the extra condition \eqref{b3_1} is added.
 We assume that a solution $u$ of \eqref{b3} exhibits a sharp jump-up transition layer at $x= x^*(\ep) \in (0,1)$.
 To solve this problem, in Section~\ref{S2.1}, we assume that $C(\ep)$ and $ x^*(\ep)$ are represented by

 and

 respectively for small $\ep > 0$, where $I = (\un{v}, \ov{v})$ is given in the assumption (A1).
+We note that $C_0$ and $x_0$ are to be determined by (A1), (A2) and \eqref{a6} in \eqref{b35x} and \eqref{b48_0}, respectively.
 Since we consider an approximate solution of \eqref{b3} up to $O(\ep)$, the error terms $O(\ep^2)$ do not appear in the right hand side of \eqref{b8} and \eqref{b9}, i.e., $C_1$ and $x_1$ are to be determined as functions of $\ep$, respectively, in Section~\ref{S2.4}.
 We divide the interval $[0, 1]$ into two subintervals $[0, x^*(\ep)]$ and $[x^*(\ep), 1]$, and consider the following two boundary value problems:

 and

 where $\alpha$ is an arbitrary fixed constant satisfying $h^-(C_0/D) < \alpha < h^+(C_0/D)$ and $C_0/D \in I$.
 By using the singular perturbation method used in \cite{I}, we show the existence of solutions satisfying \eqref{b5} and \eqref{b6}.
 In Section \ref{S2.2}, we match these solutions in $C^1$-sense at $x = x^*(\ep)$, from which we find an approximate solution of \eqref{b3} up to $O(\ep)$ by determining the relations between $C_j$ and $x_j$ for $j=0,1$.
 Similarly, we use the equation \eqref{b3_1}, and obtain the other relations between $C_j$ and $x_j$ for $j=0,1$ in Section \ref{S2.3}.
 Finally, in Section \ref{S2.4}, using the result in Sections \ref{S2.2} and \ref{S2.3}, we determine the unknown constants $C(\ep)$ and $x^*(\ep)$ uniquely, and obtain the desired result about the existence of single transition layer solutions.